 Located in the city of Amritsar, Sri Harmandir Sahib, also known as Darbar Sahib is one of the prominent pilgrimage sites of Sikhism.
 Arguably referred to as the World Headquarter for Sikhism, the place attracts many tourists from around the globe.
 Apart from being the central religious place of the Sikhs, it is also a symbol of human brotherhood and equality.
-Everybody, irrespective of caste, creed or race can seek spiritual solace and religious fulfilment without any hindrance.
+Everybody, irrespective of caste, creed or race can seek spiritual solace and religious fulfillment without any hindrance.
 It also represents the distinct identity, glory, and heritage of the Sikhs.

 Built at a level lower than the surrounding land, the Golden Temple has a unique Sikh architecture.
 The Darbar Sahib teaches a lesson of egalitarianism and humility.
 The entrances of this holy shrine from all four directions signify that people belonging to every walk of life are equally welcome.